zmliao/Fisheye-GS/README.md

 ![Teaser image](assets/teaser1.jpg)

+**Abstract**: Fisheye-GS: Lightweight and Extensible Gaussian Splatting Module for Fisheye Cameras
+Zimu Liao1, Siyan Chen1, Rong Fu1, Yi Wang1, Zhongling Su1, Hao Luo1,
+Linning Xu2, Bo Dai1, Hengjie Li1, Zhiling Pei1, and Xingcheng Zhang1
+1 Shanghai Artificial Intelligence Laboratory
+2 The Chinese University of Hong Kong
-**Abstract**: Recently, 3D Gaussian Splatting (3DGS) has gained attention for its high fidelity and real-time rendering.
-However, adapting 3DGS to different camera models, particularly fisheye lenses, poses challenges due to the unique 3D to 2D projection calculation.
-Additionally, there are inefficiencies in the tile-based splatting, especially for the extreme curvature and wide field of view of fisheye lenses, which are crucial for its broader real-life applications.
-To address these challenges, we introduce Fisheye-GS, a novel method that recalculates the projection transformation for fisheye cameras, and then optimizes the rendering process with the reduced number of overlapped tiles.
-Our method reduces computational redundancy and memory usage, significantly improving rendering speed and enabling 3DGS to be effectively used with a wider range of camera perspectives.
-With our optimization, we achieved a maximum rendering efficiency of 570 FPS at a high-definition resolution of 1752 × 1168.
+Abstract.
+Recently, 3D Gaussian Splatting (3DGS) has garnered at- tention for its high fidelity and real-time rendering.
+However, adapting 3DGS to different camera models, particularly fisheye lenses, poses chal- lenges due to the unique 3D to 2D projection calculation.
+Additionally, there are inefficiencies in the tile-based splatting, especially for the ex- treme curvature and wide field of view of fisheye lenses, which are crucial for its broader real-life applications.
+To tackle these challenges, we intro- duce Fisheye-GS⋆.
+This innovative method recalculates the projection transformation and its gradients for fisheye cameras.
+Our approach can be seamlessly integrated as a module into other efficient 3D rendering methods, emphasizing its extensibility, lightweight nature, and modular design.
+Since we only modified the projection component, it can also be easily adapted for use with different camera models.
+Compared to methods that train after undistortion, our approach demonstrates a clear improvement in visual quality.

 ## TODO
 + Release Paper